DhivoGnani/PathFinding/README.md

 Hence, I created this library.

 I use this library for the enemy's movement in level 2 of my [snake game](https://dhivognani.github.io/games/snake/snake.html)

+## Algorithm

+This library uses BFS to calculate the shortest path between two points.

+## Coming soon

+Implement A* and Dijkstra's SSP algorithms as part of library.